 Lack of awareness is another major hurdle.
 Kapoor noted consumers still relied on traditional wired-based communication systems for transmission.

 William added that, given the low ARPU, telcos remain apprehensive about the profitability of M2M services.
-There has yet to be a major pilot project which has demonstrated the business benefits of M2M, and this is creating much scepticism in the industry, he explained.
+There has yet to be a major pilot project which has demonstrated the business benefits of M2M, and this is creating much skepticism in the industry, he explained.

 The rural market is very price-sensitive and has limited access to resources such as power, he noted, adding that access to low-cost devices is another concern.
 William urged industry players to develop devices suited for Indian conditions, so they should be low-cost while also consuming less power.